builders-of-stuff/blog/src/content/blog/5-years-of-solopreneurship.md

 Perhaps it was the wrong thing to focus on — a premature optimization of sorts.

 The question on my mind now a days, probably the question I should have started with, is what do I want to do with my life?
-And so far the best answer I’ve come up with is that I want to continue building stuff, digital stuff specifically, it’s like one of the few things I enjoy doing while also being somewhat decent at.
+And so far the best answer I’ve come up with is that I want to continue building stuff, digital stuff specifically.
+It’s one of the few things I enjoy doing while also being somewhat decent at.